-Linear capabilities are guaranteed not to alias with other capabilities.
+Linear capabilities are guaranteed not to alias with other capabilities that both grant memory access and are in architecturally visible locations (i.e., their actual contents might affect the execution of the whole system).
 Operations on linear capabilities maintain this property.
-For example, linear capabilities cannot be duplicated.
-Instead, they can only be moved around across different registers or between registers and memory.
+For example, instructions can only move, but not copy, linear capabilities between general-purpose registers.
 They can hence enable safe exclusive access to memory regions.
 Capabilities that do not have this property are called non-linear capabilities.